lief-project/LIEF/doc/sphinx/tutorials/03_elf_change_symbols.rst

     return EXIT_SUCCESS;
   }

-Basically, this program takes an integer as a parameter and performs some computation on this value.
+Basically, this program takes an integer as a parameter and performs a computation on this value.

 .. code-block:: console